octobercms/docs/help-developer-guide.md

         // AJAX handler works globally for all actions }

-An exception must be granted for these scenarios.
+An exception to the PSR-2 standard is granted for these scenarios.

 <a name="psr-exception-newline-expressions"></a>
 ### Expressions on New Line